Online Orthogonal Matching Pursuit: Introduction

 Many algorithms have been proposed for support recovery, the most popular procedures use a convex relaxation with the $l_1-$norm (LASSO based algorithms, \cite{tibshirani1996regression}), and greedy procedures such as Orthogonal Matching Pursuit algorithm (OMP, \cite{mallat1993matching}), where features are selected sequentially.
 In this paper, we develop a novel online variant of OMP.
 Theoretical guarantees about OMP on support recovery were developed by \cite{zhang2011sparse}, under the IC+RIP assumption, and many variants have been developed \cite{blumensath2008gradient,combettes2019blended}, where different optimization procedures are used instead of ordinary least squares.
 However, the computational complexity remains of the order $\mathcal{O}(nd)$ for one variable selection step and $\mathcal{O}(s^*nd)$ for total support recovery, with a sample size satisfying $n =\Omega \paren{ \max\paren[1]{ s^*, \frac{1}{\min\{ |\beta^{*}_i|^{2}, \beta^{*}_i \neq 0\}}} }$ for exact support recovery with a high probability guarantee.
-A drawback of these procedures is that the sample size, hence the computational complexity of every step, depends on $(\min\{ |\beta^{*}_i|, \beta^{*}_i \neq 0\})^{-1}$.
-This is unpractical, since a prior knowledge on the order of the smallest regression coefficient is necessary for guaranteed support recovery, moreover intuition suggests that recovery of the larger coefficients of $\beta^*$ should be possible with less data and hence less computational complexity.
+A drawback of these procedures, besides the need to perform multiple passes over the training set, is that the sample size, hence the computational complexity of every step, depends on $(\min\{ |\beta^{*}_i|, \beta^{*}_i \neq 0\})^{-1}$.
+Intuition suggests that recovery of the larger coefficients of $\beta^*$ should be possible with less data and hence less computational complexity.
+We propose a feature selection procedure that is consistent with this intuition.

+If the support size $s^*$ is known, the proposed algorithm (OOMP) halts after recovering all features in $S^*$.
+Otherwise, it relies on some external criterion (such as a runtime budget), whenever halted, the procedure returns a set of features guarantees to belong to $S^*$ with high probability.
+Moreover, we show that support recovery is achieved in finite time and provide a control on the computational complexity necessary to attain this goal.